daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 comments: true
 ---

 In the development of a software that includes data tools for providing analytics on batches in chemical manufacturing, the use of realistic testing data is critical to ensure accurate and reliable results.
-In this blog, we will exemplify how such testing data can be generated, starting with a basic example of "ideal batches" and then incorporating some deviations such as data outages, variability in process step implementation, and equipment malfunctioning.
+In this blog, I exemplify how such testing data can be generated, starting with a basic example of "ideal batches" and then incorporating some deviations such as data outages, variability in process step implementation, and equipment malfunctioning.
 By using the resulting close-to-real data testing time series, one can ensure that even early versions of the software are able to handle real-world scenarios.

 ## Unit test

-Before diving into the two implementations of the any data generating function, we will establish a unit test to ensure that the generated data meets the desired criteria.
-Our basic scenario will include generating electrical current data; we want to be able to choose the number of batches to generate data for, the approximate duration of each batch in minutes, the approximate time of transition between batches ("window size"), a `lower_bound`, which is the lower value for the current data, and the `upper_bound`, which defines the upper limit for the current data.
-Thus, in terms of a unit test, we would like to check if the function outputs the expected number of batches, with the correct duration, window size, and current values.
+Before diving into the two implementations of the any data generating function, I introduce a unit test to ensure that the generated data meets the desired criteria.
+Our basic scenario will include generating electrical current data; I want to be able to choose the number of batches to generate data for, the approximate duration of each batch in minutes, the approximate time of transition between batches ("window size"), a `lower_bound`, which is the lower value for the current data, and the `upper_bound`, which defines the upper limit for the current data.
+Thus, in terms of a unit test, I would like to check if the function outputs the expected number of batches, with the correct duration, window size, and current values.
 It is important to note that if the test should check statistical parameters of randomly generated samples, it should employ `.assertAlmostEqual()`, `.assertTrue()`, and `.all()` methods.

 The next test class verifies the basic functionality of the future `generate_current_data` function, i.e. that: the number of batches returned is as expected, the duration of each batch is as expected, and the window size and current parameters affect the generated data as expected.
 The setup of the parameters is done in the `setUp` method which is automatically called before each test.